hrdg/image-building-example/README.md

 ### You are repl

 DataCamp's build process specifies that the user that is building the image is called `repl`.
 The current working directory is `/home/repl`.
+See, for example, `docker-r-base`'s [`Dockerfile`](https://github.com/datacamp/docker-r-base/blob/master/Dockerfile#L38).

 ### You have access to standard-issue command line tools

-In particular, you can download files from Amazon S3 to the image using `wget` or `curl`.
+In particular, you can download files from Amazon S3 to the image using [`wget`](https://www.gnu.org/software/wget/manual/wget.html) or [`curl`](https://curl.haxx.se/docs/manpage.html).

 ```sh
 wget https://s3.amazonaws.com/assets.datacamp.com/production/course_9999/datasets/my_data.csv